-Custom rules allow you to override the AI detection.
+Custom rules allow you to override the AI Threats Detection.
 Using this feature, the incoming traffic reaching your endpoints can be managed with perfect precision, ensuring that your threat response policy fulfills both security and business needs.

-You can add up to a 1000 custom rules to your dashboard, creating each rule based on a query up to 1500 characters long.
+You can add up to 1000 custom rules to your dashboard, creating each rule based on a query up to 1000 characters long.

-To access your custom rules list, go to: Custom Rules > All
+To access your custom rules list, go to: Access Control > Custom Rules

-To add a custom rule, go to: Explore > Custom Rules
+To add a custom rule, just hit the button "Create a Custom Rule", you will be redirected to Explore > Custom Rules

 To add a new custom rule: